 [Mark] Show that again, flip it over.
 'Cause it's upside down, across

 Like this, or this

 Right there, there it is, so that's the attribute to Tim.
-So the TM40 there, first off, I wanna say, obviously, I kind of mentioned earlier in the video that, Tim was really the brainchild behind the Iron City Classic, really bringing a resurgent back to the mechanical paint ball, the 10 man format.
-So the biggest thing about this gun, in my opinion, that I know he would absolutely love is the the pro lock frame, which was on the Luxe X, as well.
-But this one, so Mark, there's a latch up there.
-So the latch, you slide that back and then you come up over here for your bolt assembly, which will, is gonna be a little slick.
+So the TM40 there, first off, I wanna say, obviously, I kind of mentioned earlier in the video that, Tim was really the brainchild behind the Iron City Classic, really bringing a resurgence back to mechanical paintball, the 10 man format.
+So the biggest thing about this gun, in my opinion, that I know he would absolutely love is the pro-lock frame, which was on the Luxe X, as well.
+But this one, Mark, there's a latch up there.
+So the latch, you slide that back and then you come up over here for your bolt assembly, which is gonna be a little slick.

 [Mark] And Tim worked for Luxe too.

 [Mark] This wasn't like, out of the blue for them to do this--

 No, no, he was very, very involved with them.
 No doubt about it.
 So you got the core there and then back in here, which is important.
 So I already slid the front latch back from upfront, and this is how you get the tool-less frame actually off of the gun.
 You're gonna pull this up and push it forward.
 And then the frame actually will come completely off the gun, so the best part about this is that they are currently building and manufacturing a mechanical frame to go on this gun.